 Submitting for NECCC

-Winter Competition: All entries must be received by Bruce Panock no layer than Friday, January 11, 2019.
+Spring Competition: All entries must be received by Bruce Panock no later than Friday, March 8, 2019.

 - All photographs must be JPEG images with the .jpg extention.